-Peeping Tom terrorizing women in Midtown Sacramento
+Peeping Tom terrorizing women in midtown Sacramento

 Moffett said a strange man has been casing her apartment on 28th Street, leaving her disturbing items.

 “The same week of Thanksgiving, I was leaving to work and there were roses on my door.
-And a couple days later there was another pair of women's underwear,” she said.
+And a couple days later there was another pair of women's underwear,” Moffett said.

-It escalated from there, with the same man spying on her through her bathroom window, Moffett told ABC10.
+It escalated from there, as she believes the same man was spying on her through her bathroom window.

 “This face just appeared at my restroom window.
-I screamed and told him to go away and realized he removed the screen off my restroom window," she said.
+I screamed and told him to go away and realized he removed the screen off my restroom window," Moffett said.

-And she isn’t the only one who’s been harassed.
-What happened to Elicia Alvarado this week at her nearby apartment is truly terrifying.

 "This is definitely someone who is capable of sexual assault," Alvarado said.